Dram Shop Overview

 Whether you are the first party or the third party in a Dram Shop claim, your case will be met with challenges.
 From understanding the different aspects of your case to conducting a thorough investigation, each phase has its tests and hurdles that must be cleared before your case can move forward to a successful conclusion.

 Going at this alone will not only be difficult, but can jeopardize the success of your case.
-Our lawyers at Grossman Law Offices have the skills and experiences necessary to face the challenges Dram Shop cases present and we can work through them for you.
-Contact us today at 1-855-392-0000.
+Our lawyers have the skills and experiences necessary to face the challenges Dram Shop cases present and we can work through them for you.
+Contact us today.

 What is the Statute of Limitations for a Texas Dram Shop Accident Injury or Death?